CVilares/ci-python/README.md

 4- Click on "Pages" in the left side of the panel.

-5- Bellow Build and deployment and bellow SOURCE choose  Main.
+5- Bellow Build and deployment and bellow SOURCE choose  Main from the drop list.

 6- Choose which folder to deploy from, usually "/root".